Critical Path Institute: Regulatory science milestones

+Global Impact Conference (CGIC)

+In 2024, C-Path launched the Global Impact Conference in Washington, D.C., convening regulators, industry, academics, and patient groups to share cross-therapeutic advances in regulatory science.
+The second CGIC took place on September 9–11, 2025, in Washington, D.C.

 C-Path Programs

 C-Path programs are focused on reducing the time, cost, and risk of drug development and regulatory review.
 Where appropriate, C-Path forms consortia to improve the drug development process.